raffaelespazzoli/openshift-modern-availability/cockroachdb.md

 # CockroachDB

-In this step we are going to deploy cockroachdb
+In this step we are going to deploy a nine node cockroachdb cluster

 ## Deploy cockroachDB